jafingerhut/clojure-ants-simulation/README.md

 sample session in a terminal shows a few commands, and sample output that should appear.
 The prompt in the sample below is `$ `, which may be different on your system.
-Everything on a line after that is what you need type, or copy/paste:
+Everything on a line after that is what you need to type, or copy/paste:

 ```bash
 $ git clone https://github.com/jafingerhut/clojure-ants-simulation